python/cpython/Doc/library/sqlite3.rst

 Letting your object adapt itself
 """"""""""""""""""""""""""""""""

-Suppose we have ``Point`` class that represents a pair of coordinates, ``x`` and ``y``, in a Cartesian coordinate system.
+Suppose we have a ``Point`` class that represents a pair of coordinates, ``x`` and ``y``, in a Cartesian coordinate system.
 The coordinate pair will be stored as a text string in the database, using a semicolon to separate the coordinates.